Doctors Note Logo

 • Other Factors: While not directly covered in the references, other factors like injuries or different medical conditions could also affect shoulder movement.

-If you are having trouble with your shoulder movement, it might be helpful to talk to a healthcare provider to understand what might be causing it and explore possible treatments.
+If you are having trouble with your shoulder movement, try our free AI symptom checker to help identify what might be causing your symptoms, then talk to a healthcare provider to explore possible treatments.

 Tell your friends about us.